 Planning for Resilient Water Supply

 The Old Colony Regional Water Plan is that response.
-Developed through more than a year of collaboration with 17 municipalities, tribal representatives, water suppliers, environmental groups, and residents, the plan lays out both immediate actions and long-term strategies to secure our region’s water future.
+Developed through over a year of collaboration with 17 municipalities, representatives, water suppliers, environmental groups, and residents, the plan outlines both immediate actions and long-term strategies to secure our region’s water future.

-It addresses urgent needs like PFAS treatment and new wells, and looks ahead to regional solutions such as desalinated water, MWRA connections, and drought coordination.
-The plan emphasizes flexibility and collaboration—and it reflects our shared commitment to building a resilient, sustainable, and economically vibrant future.
+It addresses urgent needs, such as PFAS treatment and new wells, and looks ahead to regional solutions, including desalinated water, MWRA connections, and drought coordination.
+The plan emphasizes flexibility and collaboration, reflecting our shared commitment to building a resilient and economically vibrant future.

 Frequently Asked Questions

-The Regional Water Plan is a long-term strategy to help communities in the Old Colony region protect and manage their water resources.
-It outlines actions to improve water supply, protect water quality, prepare for climate uncertainties, and support future growth.
+The Regional Water Plan is a long-term strategy to help towns and cities in the Old Colony region protect and manage their water resources.
+It outlines actions to improve water supply, protect water quality, prepare for uncertainties, and support future growth.

 Communities across the region are facing challenges like aging infrastructure, PFAS contamination, drought, and increasing demand.
 The plan was created to coordinate solutions across town lines and ensure safe, reliable water for everyone in the region.